bevkololi/Book-A-Meal/README.md

 5. A page where the caterer can see:
     The summary of the orders for a  specific day.
     The details for all the orders .

+Find it on https://bevkololi.github.io or clone the files from https://github.com/bevkololi/Book-A-Meal.git.
+You can then open index.html file on your browser.
+Enjoy 